tetra-code/cse_y2_notes/Q1/ML/week4.md

 ![Image](../../images/one_vs_rest.png)

 ## multiple 2-class classifiers
 Also called **one-vs-one** approach.
-Train K/2 or (K-1)/2 classifiers to discriminiate between all pairs of classes. combine multiple 2-class classifiers
+Train (K*(K-1))/2 classifiers to discriminiate between all pairs of classes. combine multiple 2-class classifiers

 ![Image](../../images/one_vs_one.png)